AbstractSDK/abstract/framework/docs/src/4_get_started/2_installation.md

   Analyzer</a>: Rust
   Analyzer is a language server that provides IDE support for Rust.
 If you use VS-Code it's highly recommended.
 - <a href="https://plugins.jetbrains.com/plugin/8182-rust" target="_blank">Intellij Rust Plugin</a>: open-source Rust
   plugin compatible with all IntelliJ-based IDEs.
-You are going to need it if you are using any Intellij IDEA IDE.
+You are going to need it if you are using the Intellij IDEA Community Edition IDE, however it's not needed for the Rust Rover.
 - <a href="https://docs.docker.com/desktop/" target="_blank">Docker</a>: Our testing infrastructure uses Docker to run the tests.
 If you want to run the tests locally, you will need to install Docker.